Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 ![Frédéric Bastiat](./assets/fr/002.webp)

 This did not mean he was a centrist or a social democrat.
-Bastiat was firmly opposed to statism and dirigisme of any kind.
+Bastiat was firmly opposed to any form of statism, to any kind of government interventionism whatsoever.
 He favored a maximum of economic and personal freedoms compatible with respect for others, because he believed that social order could emerge from below, through private initiative, social cooperation and individual responsibility, with a minimum of laws.

 Let's take another example: **Is Bitcoin right or left?